typesense/typesense-website/docs-site/content/0.25.0/api/README.md

 ## What's new

-This release contains new features and bug fixes.
+This release contains important new features and bug fixes.

 ### New Features

+- **Semantic Search:** Search for conceptually related terms in your dataset, even if the exact keyword does not exist.
-- **Hybrid search:** Combine both keyword and vector search results in a single query using rank fusion.
+- **Hybrid search:** Combine both keyword and semantic / vector search results in a single query using rank fusion.
+- **Automatic embedding generation:** specify one or more string fields that should be used for generating embeddings during indexing & during search using state-of-the-art embedding models, optionally using a GPU.
+- **Integration with OpenAI API, PaLM API and Vertex AI API:** Have Typesense automatically make API calls to remote embedding services like OpenAI / Google, to generate vectors for the JSON data you index in Typesense.
 - **Query analytics:** We support aggregation of popular search queries which can then be used as insights into query patterns, or to power query suggestions.
-- **Auto embedding of vector fields:** specify one or more string fields that should be embedded during indexing using state-of-the-art embedding models.
-We also integrate with OpenAI and Google APIs.
 - **Update documents via `filter_by`:** You can now update all documents that match a filter condition
 - **Range faceting:** numerical values can be dynamically faceted at query-time by bucketing them into ranges.
-- **NOT equals filtering for numerical fields:** The `!=` filtering operation can now be performed against numerical fields.
+- **Pagination using `offset` and `limit`**: This is in addition to the existing `page` and `per_page` mechanism.
+This new pagination method offers more flexibility and is also useful for GraphQL compatibility.

 ### Enhancements

-- Resolve field names using wildcard: fields can now be resolved in facet_by, query_by, include_fields, exclude_fields,
+- Resolve field names using wildcard: fields can now be resolved in `facet_by`, `query_by`, `include_fields`, `exclude_fields`,
-  highlight_fields and highlight_full_fields when a wildcard expression is used, e.g. `title_*` will match `title_en`.
+  `highlight_fields` and `highlight_full_fields` when a wildcard expression is used, e.g. `title_*` will match `title_en`.
-- Sorting grouped hits based on the size of each group.
+- Ability to sort grouped hits based on the size of each group, using `sort_by: _group_count:desc`.
 - A count is returned for total number of records under each group even if the hits are truncating via `group_limit`.
+- The `!=` filtering operation can now be performed against numerical fields.
+Previously only string fields were supported for this operator.
+- Support use of `preset` parameter in embedded API key.
+- Support nested dynamic fields.
+- Migrated build system to Bazel.
 - New server configuration option (`--reset-peers-on-error`) that makes the cluster forcefully refresh its peers when an unrecoverable clustering error happens due to sudden change of peer IPs.
 There's also an equivalent `/operations/reset_peers` API.
 Be careful while using this option, as it can lead to transient loss of data.
-- Support use of `preset` parameter in embedded API key.
-- Support nested dynamic fields.
-- Support pagination using `offset` and `limit` parameters instead of `page` and `per_page`: this offers flexibility and is also useful for GraphQL compatibility.
-- Migrated build system to Bazel.

 ### Bug Fixes